intergalacticalvariable/reader/README.md

 ## 🙏 Acknowledgements

-This project is based on the excellent work done by the Jina AI team on their [Reader project](https://github.com/jina-ai/reader).
-We've adapted it for local deployment and made some modifications to suit our needs.
+This project is based on the excellent work done by multiple contributors:

+1. The original [Jina AI Reader project](https://github.com/jina-ai/reader), which provided the foundation for this tool.

+2. [Harsh Gupta's adaptation](https://github.com/hargup/reader), which served as the immediate basis for this local deployment version.

 ## 📜 License